shimspedy/sengov/content/benefits/snap-calculator/guam-food-stamp-eligibility.md

 ---

-### SNAP Eligibility in Connecticut
+### SNAP Eligibility in Guam

-To qualify for SNAP benefits in Connecticut, households must meet three eligibility tests: the Gross Income, Net Income, and Asset tests.
+To qualify for SNAP benefits in Guam, households must meet three eligibility tests: the Gross Income, Net Income, and Asset tests.
 Depending on whether a household member is 60 or older or has a disability, your household may be exempt from one or more of these tests.

-Connecticut has expanded eligibility beyond the standard federal SNAP requirements, so you might see different financial eligibility requirements on other websites.
+Guam has expanded eligibility beyond the standard federal SNAP requirements, so you might see different financial eligibility requirements on other websites.

 While the Gross Income and Asset tests are straightforward, Net Income is more complex to calculate.
 We recommend using our SNAP Eligibility Calculator to determine if you qualify for SNAP benefits.